riceissa/issarice.com/wiki/questions.md

 - What is the most exciting research going on at Facebook?
 - Will Facebook disrupt academic social science research?
 - Has anyone actually found laptop cameras that record even while the computer is off?
+- Why isn't Quora accepting of questions about bestiality?